sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 - commas every three digits, optional cents after period

-- no dollar sign, up to six digits without commas as only line contents.
+- no dollar sign, up to six digits without commas as sole line contents.
 Allow up to nine digits if cents are present.

 Recognizes abbreviated and written-out quantities as follows: